 • Cabinet tops

-Then move down to countertops, furniture, and baseboards before finishing with the floors.
+Then move down to countertops, furniture, and baseboards before finishing with your floors.
+This way, you’ll avoid doubling your workload.

 Step 4 – Prioritize ‘Wet Areas’ Early